joshuatbond/Renewable_Energy/README.md

 ![fig2-JB.png](image/README/1614191366716.png)

 Admittedly, I was surprised by the rapid growth of natural gas over the last three decades compared to the other sources.
-I assumed that it would be a front-runner, however, I did not expect its cumulative growth to dwarf all of the others by such a large degree.
+I assumed that it would be a front-runner, however, I did not expect its cumulative growth to dwarf all the others by such a large degree.

 ![fig3-JB.png](image/README/1614191411214.png)